jlam55555/hmmos/notes/hmm.md

 `0x2FFF`, which is an almost-page-oriented behavior.
 I have no idea why the last 12 bytes of the 0x1000 page works here, but it seems to be consistent behavior.

+## A fun memset

+Overwriting stack memory or the GDT can lead to fun errors!
+Both of the following happened on the same `memset()` call, leading to double the f(r)u(stratio)n!

+Clobbering the stack: I'd misplaced it via a bad asm instruction :/ Memory corruption is a fun thing.
+Led to a page fault within `memset()` (not the source/destination memory regions, but the text region :/).

+Obliterating the GDT: I marked the bootloader text region reclaimable by the kernel and forgot the GDT was in there.
+The GP faults with error 0x8 (segment-related error) should've been a clue.
+This only popped up after the next `iret` since that's the next time a segment register is loaded from the GDT.